 What is the census date?

-This is the date in each teaching period when all enrolments must be finalised.
+This is the date in each teaching period when all enrolments must be finalised and tuition fees are paid*.
 No changes to enrolment of programs will be permitted after this date.
 Additionally no FEE-HELP forms will be accepted after this date.

 The University must capture information relating to the subjects in which each student is enrolled as at census date for reporting to the Federal Government.
 This is a requirement contained in the Higher Education Support Act (the HESA Act).
 This information is used by the Federal Government to, among other things, determine a students liability under the FEE-HELP program if the student has deferred their liability through that loan program.